Activate Your Character Strengths: The Path to Authentic Happiness

 Discovering your signature strengths can be an instructive process.
 It may clarify what you already know about yourself or highlight strengths you aren’t fully conscious of.

-It can also suggest where to best invest your time to increase your gratification (i.e. experience more authentic happiness).
+It can also suggest where to invest your time best to increase your gratification (i.e., experience more authentic happiness).

 But I also found it equally helpful to see what strengths ranked low on my list.